-Evidence from the US Department of Labor and the National Human Trafficking Hotline indicates that cases of forced labor and child labor nationwide have increased significantly in the last five years.
-Cases of minors employed in violation of hazardous occupation laws and working outside of federally allowed hours have also increased across states and industries.

-Research indicates that increased global poverty, volatility and migration, alongside shortages in the US labor market are contributing factors in these trends.
+Evidence from the US Department of Labor and the National Human Trafficking Hotline indicates that cases of forced labor1 and child labor2 nationwide have increased significantly in the last five years.
+Cases of minors employed in violation of hazardous occupation laws and working outside of federally allowed hours have also increased3 across states and industries.
+Research indicates that increased global poverty, volatility and migration, alongside shortages in the US labor market are contributing factors in these trends4.

 AIM-Progress aims to positively impact people's lives and promote respect for human rights, while delivering value to our members and their supply chains.
-With these goals in mind, we are supporting the development of a US initiative to strengthen the capability of our members' co-manufacturers, co-packers, suppliers, labor providers and service providers to adhere to applicable labor laws, recruit labor responsibly and minimize risks of forced and child labor.

-The initiative will aim to increase the identification of cases of forced and child labor, promote the provision of remediation for exploited workers and intends to help tackle root causes, including empowering workers to realize their rights and to raise issues.
+With these goals in mind, our initiative will aim to increase the identification of cases of forced and child labor, promote the provision of remediation for exploited workers and intends to help tackle root causes, including empowering workers to realize their rights and to raise issues.
 It will focus on both directly employed workers and those sourced via temporary staffing agencies or service providers, recognizing that the risks of forced and child labor apply to, or can impact, both groups.

-The initiative's starting point in any work with co-manufacturers, co-packers, suppliers, labor providers and service providers and their supply chains will be in compliance with the ILO Declaration on Fundamental Principles and Rights at Work (amended 2022), which includes the elimination of all forms of forced or compulsory labor and the effective abolition of child labor.
-Compliance with US national and state-level laws which contain specific provisions against different forms of child labor and forced labor, including bans on the employment of
+The initiative's starting point in any work with co-manufacturers, co-packers, suppliers, labor providers and service providers and their supply chains will be compliance with the International Labor Organization's Declaration on Fundamental Principles and Rights at Work (amended 2022), which includes the goal of the elimination of all forms of forced or compulsory labor and the effective abolition of child labor5.
+Compliance with US national and state-level laws6 which contain specific provisions against different forms of child labor and forced labor,